-The somewhat out-of-the-way British brand has recently revealed its self-winding Christopher Ward C9 Harrison Jumping Hour.
+The somewhat out-of-the-way British brand has recently revealed the self-winding Christopher Ward C9 Harrison Jumping Hour.
 Featuring a unique (well, maybe not that unique, but at least original and made exclusive for them) jumping hour complication module, it is going to be the most expensive model in their whole range.

 If you came here searching for a “jumping hour” watch, you must be well aware of the fact that the complication itself is nothing new.